dewiambalika/Canang-Bali-App/README.md

 $ sudo python3 main.py &
 ```
 after finished the deployment on ssh, we can use the external ip as an API and pass it to the android team

+# Android path
+To use damage detection feature, we use the server's URL that we got from Cloud Computing team.
+If you want to use our android source code, you can setup your own server instead of using our server (exclude the Bangkit 2021 Program evaluation team).
+Beside that we also use Firebase on our application backend.
+You can find the APK on this link: https://github.com/WML-Team/Canang-Bali-App/tree/main/CanangBali/app/release
+The following features that we used on our Android Deployment are:
+* Firebase
+* POST image to Cloud Server
+* GET the response from Cloud Server